wp-plugins/gwolle-gb/readme.txt

 == Changelog ==

 = 1.4.1 =
-* 2015-06-
+* 2015-06-17
 * Add author_ip to possible fields in notification mail.
-* Use Gwolle version for enqueue of markitup css and js.
+* Use Gwolle version for enqueue of Markitup css and js.
-* Add a bit of reset-CSS to markitup CSS.
+* Add a bit of reset-CSS to Markitup CSS so themes are less conflicting.
 * Show author name as it was put in by the author, not from the user profile.
 * Add da_DK (thanks Bo Fischer Nielsen).